 After a certain point in the buyout process, applicants to the program may take advantage of housing counseling classes and individual counseling sessions.
 Classes will be offered to applicants in accordance with an agreement with a subrecipient.
 Individual counseling is also being offered to assist individuals in achieving their housing goals.
-Participation in all housing counseling activities is voluntary except for those applicants requesting an affordable homeownership or matching down payment incentive.
-To ensure that these two incentives are calculated in accordance with programmatic guidelines, the program requires that applicants requesting these incentives have a minimum of one session with a housing counselor who will make a recommendation on the incentive amount.
+Participation in all housing counseling activities is voluntary.
+Applicants requesting an affordable homeownership or matching down payment incentive will be required to have an assessment of need performed by the program; housing counselors may assist with this task.
+The assessment will result in a recommendation about the amount of an incentive needed by the applicant to purchase a primary residence.